ajavamind/Processing-Sketch-Chatbot/README.md

 The previous major version of the Processing IDE (3.5.4) will not build this application.

 After installing the Processing IDE, note the folder location of the IDE processing.exe run file.
-Add the folder location to the environment variable "PROCESSING_HOME" and add %PROCESSING_HOME to the path in the Windows system environment settings.
+Add the folder location to the environment variable "PROCESSING_HOME" and add %PROCESSING_HOME% to the path in the Windows system environment settings.
 This is required for seamless starts of the IDE from the chatbot when you make a run request on code generated using the chatbot.

 ### OpenAI Api Key